 These verses are a direct reference to a psalm that proclaims the Messiah's authority.
-"8Ask of me, and I will make the nations your heritage, and the ends of the earth your possession.
-9You shall break them with a rod of iron and dash them in pieces like a potter's vessel" (Psalm 2:8-9).
+"8Ask me, and I will give you the nations as your inheritance and the ends of the earth as your own possession.
+9You will break them with an iron scepter.
+You will smash them to pieces like pottery" (Psalm 2:8-9).
 Though this promise is believed to refer to Christ's first advent, it is also traditionally interpreted to refer to His victorious second coming.38 It seems that those who receive their victory through Jesus Christ will also be given some level of authority to rule with Christ.

 The concluding promise of "the morning star" has also received varied explanation.
-The most defensible interpretation of this phrase contends that it refers to Jesus Christ Himself.39 "I, Jesus, have sent my angel to testify to you about these things for the churches.
-I am the root and the descendant of David, the bright morning star" (Revelation 22:16).
+The most defensible interpretation of this phrase contends that it refers to Jesus Christ Himself.39 "I, Jesus, have sent my angel to give this testimony to you for the churches.
+I am the root and descendant of David.
+I am the bright morning star" (Revelation 22:16).
 Using this explanation, this promise parallels the promises to the other churches in which Christ assured His redeemed people of everlasting life in His presence in heaven.

-2:29 He who has an ear, let him hear what the Spirit says to the churches.'
+2:29 Let the person who has ears listen to what the Spirit says to the churches.